-As noted in the previous section, community organizations are receiving funding that is not proportionate to their portion of total arts spending.
-Focus group participants observed that it is large established organizations that are receiving funding to address cultural equity, while smaller organizations - who may already be reaching underserved audiences - are being overlooked.
+As noted in the previous section, community organizations are receiving funding that less than their portion of total arts spending.
+Focus group participants observed that large established organizations are receiving funding to address cultural equity, while smaller organizations - who may already be reaching underserved audiences - are being overlooked.